nikkiwu/inhabitent/README.md

 ## Personal learning

-Understood how to use PHP and how each page determines what would be displayed.
-Throughout the project i was able to hone my CSS skills.
+* Practice my PHP
+* Understand how PHP grabs the .php page depending on the name
+* Extreme detail to CSS and classes in-order to style it
+* JavaScript was a major part for me because i was able to undestand functions a lot more
+* Practice Sass and less DRY